Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Abstract

 \section{Abstract}

 We give a formulation of a deformation of Dirac operator along orbits of a group action on a possibly non-compact manifold to get an equivariant index and a K-homology cycle representing the index.
 We apply this framework to non-compact Hamiltonian torus manifolds to define geometric quantization from the view point of index theory.
 We give two applications.
 The first one is a proof of a [Q,R]=0 type theorem, which can be regarded as a proof of the Vergne conjecture for Abelian case.
-The other is a Danilov-type formula for toric case in the non-compact setting, which shows that this geometric quantization is independent of the choice of polarization.
+The other is a Danilov-type formula for toric case in the non-compact setting, which a localization phenomenon of geometric quantization in the non-compact setting.
 The proofs are based on the localization of index to lattice points.